 The bridge was just ahead.

-Petre Sanse, Terras' captain of the Del'Carjhal recon unit, had discovered some sort of data transmitter in the field.
+Petre Sanse, Terras' captain of the Del'Carjhal recon unit, discovered some sort of data transmitter in the field.
 Its size suggested that the information it collected was being sent offworld, and that meant it was likely connected with the pirates.
 A discovery of such magnitude would open the door to numerous opportunities for gathering intelligence on the locations, movement, and communications of the enemy.
 Indeed, great news.

-Upon hearing of the find, Commander Terras had summoned the senior staff for Sanse's report.
+Upon hearing of the find, Commander Terras summoned the senior staff for Sanse's report.
 Fifteen captains, seven lieutenants, and four other commanders sat in the briefing room.
 The only person missing was—

 The door opened and Lieutenant Crux poked his head inside.
 "Sir!
 He's here!"